milesgwood/milesgwood.github.io/pages/drupal/migrate.md

 ### Can't connect to the database of the old sites.

-I have tried copying the database directly from the live site using the migrate tool.
+I have tried copying the database directly from the live site using the   tool.
 I think the database only allows localhost access.

 I tried downloading a sql-dump and loading that into phpmyadmin.
 It is too large of a sql dump file.